William Marks1

 Last Edited=11 Jul 2007

-Laura Siggs was invested as a Dame of Grace, Order of St. John of Jerusalem (D.G.St.J.).1 From 12 February 1889, her married name became Marshall.1 As a result of her marriage, Laura Siggs was styled as Baroness Marshall of Chipstead on 14 January 1921.
+She was appointed Dame of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (D.G.St.J.)1 From 12 February 1889, her married name became Marshall.1 After her marriage, Laura Siggs was styled as Baroness Marshall of Chipstead on 14 January 1921.

 Citations